wsn-newsletter

 Here’s where things get interesting: winning the coin toss is a kiss of death.

-Teams that won the coin toss only went 27-31 (46.5 percent) in Super Bowls.
-Even worse, teams that won the toss lost the Super Bowl from 2015-2023 until the Chiefs won the toss and the Big Game in the last two years.
+Teams that won the coin toss only went 27-32 (45.8 percent) in Super Bowls.
+Even worse, nine of the last 11 teams that won the Super Bowl coin toss found themselves holding their heads in their hands several hours later after losing the Big Game.

-Here’s a look at the history of the Super Bowl coin toss in the last 15 years.
+Here’s a complete look at the history of the Super Bowl coin toss.

 LVII2024Kansas City Chiefs vs. San Francisco 49ersHeadsChiefsChiefs